GoogleChrome/developer.chrome.com/site/en/docs/webstore/check-review/index.md

 After [publishing][publish] your extension for the first time or [uploading][update] a new version, your item will go through a [review process][cws-review].
 This page describes the how to check the status of your item .

-## The lifecycle of Chrome Web Store item
+## The lifecycle of a Chrome Web Store item

 All Chrome Web Store items go through an automated [review process][cws-review].
 In some instances, a manual review is required, especially when sensitive permissions are requested.
 For this reason, review times